top of page

 Key Points for Consideration :

-Urban / Rural
+Urban vs Rural population disparities.

-The DNA of the senate needs to be reimagined, reformed and realigned.
+- The DNA of the Senate needs to be reimagined, reformed and realigned.

 - The United States, in the 21st Century, is a nation of Cities.